 SEAA also has important records from funerary designer/builder, Albert Weiblen Marble and Granite Company.

 Digital finding aids may be accessed simultaneously using the search box above.
 Researchers may also consult individual finding aids using the alphabetical index or the collection number index.
 Architectural drawings are inventoried by the descriptive information indicated on the sheets, usually, by street address, building name, client, architect, or date.
 When searching the finding aids or the above search box, try entering addresses either by street name first--i.e. Bourbon Street, 200 or the street number first--i.e. 200 Bourbon Street.
 We do not use diacritical accent marks for non-English words in our finding aids, i.e. search by Vieux Carre not Vieux Carré, Francois Mugnier not François Mugnier.
 Our finding aids include basic biographical information about architects/firms, some with links to fuller biographies in Knowla, Encyclopedia for Louisiana.
 For more detailed biographical material, consult our Architect Biographical Files, which contain biographies, brochures, project information, etc. The American Institute of Architects has biographical information in their Historical Directory of American Architects, which includes Louisiana architects/firms.
 Because of the fragile nature of our holdings, we cannot permit browsing of collections.

 Researchers are requested to make an appointment prior to visiting SEAA, as our materials are oversized and fragile, and we have limited staffing.
-Appointments may be made by calling Kevin Williams, Archivist at (504) 247-1836, but it is best to send a detailed email at email@example.com.
+Appointments may be made by calling Kevin Williams, Archivist at (504) 247-1836, but it is best to send a detailed email to firstname.lastname@example.org.